-Table 10 - Leases, Licences and other
+Table 9 - Leases, Licences and other estates

-Type of Arrangement Authorised Land and Facilities covered Purposes for which long term leasing/licensing will be granted Licence or lease Park Sportsground Any lease or licence proposal will be individually assessed and considered, including the community benefit, compatibility with this Plan of Management and Council's goals and objectives in its Community Strategic Plan and Delivery Program and the capacity of the land area to support the activity.
-Sympathetic, compatible uses include: sporting and recreational purposes, including formal sports, fitness activities and games kiosk, café, mobile food vending and refreshment purposes use of court or similar facilities work sheds or storage areas required in connection with maintenance signs temporary erection or use of structures to enable a filming project or works to be carried out Licence or lease General Community Use (community land and buildings) Any lease or licence proposal will be individually assessed and considered, including community benefit, compatibility with this Plan of Management and Council's goals and objectives in its Community Strategic Plan and Delivery Program and the capacity of the area to support the activity.
-Sympathetic, compatible uses may include: community purposes including meetings, workshops, learning recreational purposes including fitness, dance and kiosk, café and refreshment purposes carparking Licence or lease Natural Area (Bushland) Any lease or licence proposal will be individually assessed and considered, including the community benefit, compatibility with this Plan of Management and Council's goals and objectives in its Community Strategic Plan and Delivery Program and the capacity of the land area to support the activity.
-Sympathetic, compatible uses include: educational or environmental programs, scientific studies and surveys or similar walkways, pathways, bridges or causeways signs, observation platforms temporary erection or use of structures to enable a filming project to be carried out

-Type of Arrangement Authorised Land and Facilities covered Purposes for which long term leasing/licensing will be granted Other Estates Park Sportsground General Community Use Natural Area (Buahland) This Plan of Management allows Council to grant 'an estate' over community land for the provision of public utilities and works associated with or ancillary to public utilities in accordance with the Local Government Act 1993.
+Type of Arrangement Authorised Land and Facilities covered Purposes for which long term leasing/licensing will be granted Licence or lease Park/ Sportsground Any lease or licence proposal will be individually assessed and considered, including the community benefit, compatibility with this Plan of Management and Council's goals and objectives in its Community Strategic Plan and Delivery Program and the capacity of the land area to support the activity.
+Sympathetic, compatible uses include: • sporting and recreational purposes, including team sports, fitness activities and games • kiosk, café and refreshment purposes • use of court or similar facilities Licence or lease Natural Area Any lease or licence proposal will be individually assessed and considered, including the community benefit, compatibility with this Plan of Management and Council's goals and objectives in its Community Strategic Plan and Delivery Program and the capacity of the land area to support the activity.
+Sympathetic, compatible uses include: • educational or environmental programs, scientific studies and surveys or similar • walkways, pathways, bridges or causeways • information kiosks • work sheds or storage areas required in connection with maintenance • signs, observation platforms • temporary erection or use of structures to enable a filming project to be carried out Other Estates Park/ Sportsground This Plan of Management allows Council to grant 'an estate' over community land for the provision of public utilities and works associated with or ancillary to public utilities in accordance with the Local Government Act 1993.
 Estates may also be granted across community land that is not affected by endangered communities for the provision of pipes, conduits, or other connections under the surface of the ground for the connection of premises adjoining the community land to a facility of the Council or other public utility provider that is situated on community land.